ckinateder/DeeperTime/README.md

 Finally, results can be viewed on tensorboard by running `tensorboard --logdir storage/experiments/`, or in the `storage/experiments/experiment_name/metrics.npy` file.

+In the event of a failure or if you would like to re-run the experiments, you can run `make clean` to remove generated files.

 ## Main Results